 - Exchange names for a secret Santa gift exchange.
 Allie asked me to do a Secret Santa this year, and it may have worked if she had not told everyone who all the "secret" gift givers were.
 We are still buying gifts for each other with a small dollar limit and pretending we don't know who has who.
 I'm hoping next year will go a little smoother.

 - Attend a Christmas concert.
 This time of year, every musical ensemble gives a concert.
 Orchestras, choirs, ensembles... they all do Christmas concerts.
 Dress up in your finest and go see one together.

 - See the Nutcracker ballet.
 I do not enjoy the ballet.
 At all.
 But when Allie was into it, we went to see The Nutcracker every single December.
 I always thought it was long and drawn out, but Allie thought it was amazing.
 If you or your kids like it, make a tradition out of dressing up and seeing the show.

 - Hide a pickle ornament in the Christmas tree.
 We have this pickle ornament, and it another of our big family Christmas traditions.
 Every Christmas Eve, I hide the pickle in the Christmas tree.
 Whomever finds the pickle on Christmas day gets a special prize (which is usually either a candy bar or a scratch off lottery ticket), and the year I forgot to hide it, I heard about it.
 The kids love this tradition.
 Even though they already get a mound of awesome presents, the fact that one of them gets an extra dollar's worth of goodies makes a difference to them.

 - Have a family game night.
 Family game night is always a good idea, and doing one or two during the Christmas season is even better.
 Game night will give you an excuse to sit down together at the table, slow down, and do nothing except for have fun and make memories together.
-Check out this list of family game night games for some suggestions.
+Check out this list of family game night games (or this one for families with little kids) for some suggestions.